Published 03 March 2020

 This Campus course was jointly organised by two ESHRE SIGs, Psychology & Counselling and Ethics & Law (Lucy Frith, Astrid Indekeu, Mariana Martins).
 The high attendance (106 registrants from 25 countries) reflects how donor conception is a new and globally shared challenge.
 This rapidly changing area needs further research to form the basis of future policy and governance initiatives.

-CAMPUS: EGG DONATION
+CAMPUS: GAMETE DONATION

 Get notified of new articles with our ESHRE newsletter.